poquirion/hpc-genomics-workflow/_episodes/06-automation.md

 ### Some Bioinformatics truth

   - Many of the sequencing tools are IO intensive.
-  - What _runs well_ on your laptop will not necessary scale well on 1000 subjects especially if they are all analyzed at the same time.
+  - What _runs well_ on your laptop or one sample will not necessary scale to a 1000 subjects on a super computer.
-  - Use good strategy to clean none needed data.
+  - There is a lot of data, a lot of it your will never be needed.

    To be able to run code with efficiency we need to have some information in mind about the HPC we run on.